-Oman profile - Timeline - BBC News
+Oman profile

 1981 - Oman is a founding member of the six-nation Gulf Cooperation Council.

-1997 - Sultan Qaboos decrees that women can stand for election to - and vote for - the majlis al-shura or Consultative Council.
-Two women are duly elected to the body.
+1997 - Sultan Qaboos decrees that women can stand for election to - and vote for - the Consultative Council.
+Two women are duly elected.

 1999 - Oman and neighbouring United Arab Emirates (UAE) sign a border agreement defining most of their disputed common frontier.